fawda123/rStrava/README.md

 This is currently under development... also visit <a href="https://github.com/ptdrow/Rtrava">https://github.com/ptdrow/Rtrava</a>.

-Visit the API documentation for more info and how to register your own app: <a href="http://strava.github.io/api/">http://strava.github.io/api/</a>
+See the API documentation for more info and how to register your own app: <a href="http://strava.github.io/api/">http://strava.github.io/api/</a>